 Radical acceptance is the path to peace.

-Yes, the holidays will be different this year AND I’m reclaiming them with a mix of old and new traditions.
+Yes, the holidays were going to be different after the divorce AND I’m reclaiming them with a mix of old and new traditions.

 Yes, some days I’m too emotionally drained to be productive AND I give myself the space I need to recharge.

-Yes, some days are filled with crisis and chaos AND I choose to put my energy there on those days.
+Yes, some days are filled with crisis and chaos AND I choose to show myself grace by putting my energy there on those days.

-Yes, this past year was difficult AND I have so many blessings in my life to carry me forward.
+Yes, there will be difficult times AND I have so many blessings in my life to carry me forward.